 Catholics and Protestant scholars agree on the historicity of Saint Ignatius, Bishop of Antioch.
 Tradition says Ignatius was the second bishop of Antioch after Evodius (third, if you count Saint Peter).
 Ignatius and his friend Polycarp (later, Bishop of Smyrna) were disciples of Saint John the Evangelist.
 Some believe both Ignatius and Polycarp were auditors of Saint John. (www.newadvent.org/cathen/07644a.htm).

 In approximately A.D.
 107, Ignatius was arrested.
 In this period of persecution against Christians, Roman Emperor Trajan happened to be in Antioch where Igantius served as bishop over the church.
 Trajan personally sentenced Ignatius to death in the Roman Coliseum.
-Accordingly, ten Roman soldiers escorted Ignatius and others to Rome.
-During the year-long trek, Ignatius wrote at least seven parting letters along the way.
-One of those letters was addressed to the church in Smyrna where his friend Polycarp was bishop.
+Ten Roman soldiers escorted Ignatius and others to Rome.
+During the year-long trek, Ignatius wrote at least seven parting letters.
+One letter was addressed to the church in Smyrna where his friend Polycarp was bishop.

 Rock-solid doctrine by A.D.
 110